fpc/Lazarus/tools/glazres/images/readme.txt

-The images in this folder are provided by Roland Hahn.
+The icon in this folder is provided by Roland Hahn.
-They can be used freely without any restrictions.
+It can be used freely without any restrictions.